 Method

-- Grease your springform pan with softened butter or coat with pan release spray
+- Grease the sides of the springform pan with softened butter or coat with pan release spray

 - Fold your parchment paper in half, and in half again, then fold on an angle creating a triangle